Correctional health programs

 Acupuncture-first supportive care for musculoskeletal discomfort, mobility limitations, and physical strain where appropriate.

-Programs designed to support nervous-system regulation, rest, and resilience in high-stress environments.
+Programs built to support nervous-system regulation, rest, and resilience in high-stress environments.

-Auricular and NADA-style protocols may be considered as adjunctive recovery support where appropriate, governed, and clinically authorized.
+Auricular and NADA-style protocols may be considered as adjunctive recovery support only where appropriate, governed, clinically authorized, and consistent with facility policy.

 Patient communication, setting design, and practitioner training should reflect trauma-informed principles.